eosnetworkfoundation/evmdocs/developer-guide/develop-trust-smart-contracts-with-remix.md

 ### Connect the Remix IDE To Trust

-To connect the Remix IDE to Trust network:
+To connect the Remix IDE to the Trust network:

-1. Click the `Deploy & run transactions` button on the left side vertical menu to switch to `Deploy & run transactions` panel
+1. Click the `Deploy & run transactions` button on the left side vertical menu to switch to the `Deploy & run transactions` panel.
-2. Click the `ENVIRONMENT` drop-down list
+2. Click the `ENVIRONMENT` drop-down list.
-3. Select from the `Injected Provider - Metamask` option
+3. Select from the `Injected Provider - Metamask` option.

 \
 ![remix deploy and run trx](./resources/remix_deploy_run_trx_panel.png)

-Right after you successfully selected `Injected Provider - Metamask` option from the drop-down list the `ACCOUNT` field gets populated with your wallet address.
+Right after you successfully selected `Injected Provider - Metamask` option from the drop-down list, the `ACCOUNT` field gets populated with your wallet address.
 Make note of it and make sure it is indeed the same address as your Metamask wallet.

 ## Deploy The Smart Contract

 1. Make sure the `CONTRACT (Compiled by Remix)` field shows the value `Storage/contracts - 1_Storage.sol`.
-If not click on the drop-down list and select it.
+If not, click on the drop-down list and select it.
 2. Click Deploy button
-3. Confirm the transaction on Metamask wallet
+3. Confirm the transaction on the Metamask wallet
 4. Wait for the transaction to complete on the blockchain

 When the transaction is done you will see details in the bottom panel.
 Notice the status of the transaction and the transaction hash.
 You can open the [blockchain explorer](https://trustscan.one/) and search for the transaction hash to see it on chain.